Are Carrots Good For Weight Loss? Here’s The Answer In 2023

 Frequently Asked Questions

-All veggies low in calories and high in fiber and nutrients, like carrots, leafy greens, or cruciferous veggies, are good for weight loss.
+All veggies low in calories and high in fiber and nutrients, like carrots, leafy greens, or cruciferous veggies, are good for losing weight.
 How long it takes to lose weight depends on servings of veggies and other healthy lifestyle habits.

 Not exactly.
 Carrots are good for dieting, but don’t overeat any individual vegetable because variety is healthiest.
 Half a cup of cooked or raw carrot slices is one serving.
 Aim for five servings of vegetables and fruit daily.[19]